 Where Should I Put My Savings First?

-We’ve organized our list of recommendations below in order of priority, as a guide to helping you determine where your savings should go first, then second, then third, etc.
+We’ve organized our list of recommendations in order of priority, as a guide to help you determine the best places to stash your cash.

-Please recognize that not every savings or investment option listed below may be right for you.
-For example, you may already have a rainy-day fund (Step #1).
-Or you may not be able to make after-tax contributions to your workplace retirement plan (Step #8).
-If that’s the case, don’t worry about it!
-If an option below isn’t possible for you, just move onto the next step.
+Please recognize that not every savings or investment option discussed may be right for you.
+You may already have a rainy-day fund (Step #1) or you may not be able to make after-tax contributions to your workplace retirement plan (Step #8).
+If an option doesn’t pertain to you, don’t worry about it and move onto the next step.

 #1: Prioritize a Rainy-Day Fund: The First Place to Put Spare Cash